 “Just the overall confidence that Coach Mihalich instilled in me,” Zeke Upshaw told KnicksJournal.com.
 “I had the confidence at Illinois State.
-It just took [Coach] Mihalich to bring that out of me and he let me play and he gave me the keys to the team that year and I tried to go out there and prove that I could play at a high level.”
+It just took [Coach Mihalich] to bring that out of me.
+He gave me the keys to the team that year and I tried to go out there and prove that I could play at a high level.”

-In his senior season, Upshaw averaged 19.9 points and 4.2 rebounds on 40.3 percent shooting from the field and 34.9 percent from beyond the arc in 36.5 minutes per game.
+During his senior season, Upshaw averaged 19.9 points and 4.2 rebounds on 40% shooting from the field and 35% from beyond the arc in 36.5 minutes per game.

 After finishing his collegiate career, Upshaw spent his first two professional seasons in Europe.
-In his second season in Luxembourg, the Hofstra product wanted to show that he could play at a high level and he certainly showed that.
+In his second season in Luxembourg, the Hofstra product wanted to show that he could perform on a different stage.
 He had his most efficient shooting season as a professional.
-His 46.8 shooting from the field, 41.1 percent from three-point range, and 78.2 percent from the charity stripe were all career highs.
+His 47% shooting from the field, 41% from three-point range, and 78% from the charity stripe were all career highs.

 Upshaw had an impact on the glass, while also getting to the rim and drawing contact.
 He averaged 20.9 points and 7.6 rebounds per game.

-After playing with Basket Esch in Luxembourg, Upshaw returned to the states to play in the NBA G League and felt he had something to prove.
+After playing with Basket Esch in Luxembourg, Upshaw returned to the states to play in the NBA G League.

 “After going to Luxembourg, I wanted to prove that I could still play at a high level,” Upshaw said.
-“Honestly, that league over there isn’t respected that much in Europe, so I wanted to come over and show that I could still play at a very high level and compete, so that was my idea when I picked the D-League.”
+“Honestly, the league over there isn’t respected that much in Europe, so I wanted to come over and show that I could still play at a very high level and compete.
+That’s why I went to the G League.

-Upshaw displayed his solid jumper with Grand Rapids, while shooting a tick under 39 percent (38.4 percent) from deep.
+Upshaw displayed his solid jumper with the Grand Rapids Drive, shooting a tick under 39% from deep.

-The Hofstra product drained threes off catch-and-shoot opportunities, pull-up threes in transition, and off kickouts.
-He’s shown the ability to knock down threes late in the shot clock as well.
-All of this resulted in a career-best 38% from deep for the Drive.
+The Hofstra product drained threes off catch-and-shoot opportunities, pull-up threes in transition and off kickouts.
+He’s demonstrated the ability to knock down threes late in the shot clock as well.
+All of this resulted in a career-best from deep.
 Upshaw had the opportunity to showcase his versatility where he would get blocks in transition and showed his the ability to get to the basket.

 “I think it’s valuable,” Upshaw said.
-“I just want to keep improving at all areas, so that I can continue to say that I’m a versatile guy, so that’s been my main thing over my professional career is to continue to get better at every area of the game.”
+“I just want to keep improving at all areas, so that I can continue to say that I’m a versatile guy.
+That’s been the main thing over my professional career — to continue getting better at each aspect of the game.”

 “Not right now,” Upshaw said.
 “I’m just looking for different options.
-I want to explore both avenues and just find the right opportunity and the right fit for me this year, so I’m open to both routes.
-I’m just looking for a good opportunity.”
+I want to explore both avenues and just find the right opportunity and the right fit for me this year.
+I’m open to both routes.”